techyguyperplexable/lk3rd-revived/README.md

 ## NOTICE
 This bootloader is no longer actively being developed as Igor and I (halal-beef) no longer have devices nor the motivation to develop this further.

+## INFO
+I dont have experience doing this, so expect minimal updates from me (objectfigure) , i only own one device so one or two may fall through the cracks

 ## What?!
 It's a lot of things.
 * a bootloader (duh?)